 The influence of the C-N⁺ ----- F-C charge dipole interaction in fluoro organic chemistry

-Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in the St Andrews Research Repository are protected by copyright, with all rights reserved, unless otherwise indicated.